k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 Some database management systems (such as Oracle) support automatic generation of **audit files**.
 These files record activities within the database by tracking executed SQL queries, user logins, schema changes, privilege escalations, and other events.
 An audit file can be used for creating an input SQL file for the plugin analysis.
 However, the audit file must first be transformed to remove all information except the SQL queries.
 This transformation can be done by creating a Broadway flow in your project, which converts the file to the required format.

 This plugin is useful when a source does not have predefined foreign key constraints.
-Note that this plugin is inactive by default and must be manually activated if needed.
+Note that this plugin is inactive by default and must be activated via Discovery Pipeline if needed.

 #### Matching Rules

 The following matching rules are applied by the plugin.
 Note that the rule is applied only if its score **exceeds** the plugin's threshold; otherwise, the rule is skipped.

-* ```singleFieldPkAndNotPk``` — dataset1 has a single PK field and dataset2 has a non-PK field, while both of these fields are part of the same JOIN statement.
+* ```singleFieldPkAndNotPk``` - dataset1 has a single PK field and dataset2 has a non-PK field, while both of these fields are part of the same JOIN statement.
   * The relation *dataset2 refers to dataset1* is created.
-* ```commonFieldsInBothPk``` — common fields that are part of the PK in both datasets, where dataset2 has more PKs than dataset1.
+* ```commonFieldsInBothPk``` - common fields that are part of the PK in both datasets, where dataset2 has more PKs than dataset1.
   - The relation *dataset2 refers to dataset1* is created.
-* ```sameFieldNamesPk``` — common fields that are part of the PK in both datasets, and both datasets have the same number of PKs.
+* ```sameFieldNamesPk``` - common fields that are part of the PK in both datasets, and both datasets have the same number of PKs.
   - The relation is created and its direction is random.

 #### Field Type Include List